dailymuse/browserify-directory/README.md

 # Directify
-Directify allows you to pass in an input directory and output directory and will browserify bundle all the files in the input directory on file change to the output directory.
-Directify also watches dependencies that are outside of the input directory and will bundle the inputs files on dependency changes.
+Directify watches all files in a directory and browserify's them to an output directory.
+Update any source files and your browserify bundle will be updated on the spot.

 ##Inspiration
-We found [watchify](https://github.com/substack/watchify) to be useful for when you need to output a single file, but not when you have many javascript files that need to be browserified into individual files - because not all pages are single page SPA's.
+We found [watchify](https://github.com/substack/watchify) to be useful for when you need to output a single file, but not when you have many javascript files that need to be browserified.

 ## Install
 `npm install directify`

 ## Usage
-Directify can be used either from the command line or via the API.
-(NOTE: If you need to use more than one transform that affects file extensions you will need to build off the API or run multiple Directify instances.)
+Directify can be used either from the command line or via its API.

 ### Command Line
 ```
-Usage: directify [entry directory] opts
+Usage: directify [input directory] [output directory] opts

-    --outfile,  -o      Write browserify bundles to this output directory.
-                        Will match directory structure of input directory.
-                        *This argument is required.

    --transform, -t      Transform to apply to output files.
                         Directify assumes that the transform can be requied.